davidtsadler/ebay-sdk-php/README.md

 [![Build Status](https://travis-ci.org/davidtsadler/ebay-sdk-php.svg?branch=1.0.0-beta)](https://travis-ci.org/davidtsadler/ebay-sdk-php)

-This project enables PHP developers to use the [eBay API](https://go.developer.ebay.com/api-documentation) in their PHP code, and build software using services such as [Finding](http://developer.ebay.com/Devzone/finding/Concepts/FindingAPIGuide.html), [Trading](http://developer.ebay.com/DevZone/guides/ebayfeatures/index.html), [Shopping](http://developer.ebay.com/Devzone/shopping/docs/Concepts/ShoppingAPIGuide.html), etc. You can get started by [installing the SDK via Composer](http://devbay.net/sdk/guides/installation/) and by following the [Getting Started Guide](http://devbay.net/sdk/guides/getting-started/).
+This project enables PHP developers to use the [eBay API](https://go.developer.ebay.com/api-documentation) in their PHP code, and build software using services such as [Finding](http://developer.ebay.com/Devzone/finding/Concepts/FindingAPIGuide.html), [Trading](http://developer.ebay.com/DevZone/guides/ebayfeatures/index.html), [Shopping](http://developer.ebay.com/Devzone/shopping/docs/Concepts/ShoppingAPIGuide.html), etc. You can get started by [installing the SDK via Composer](http://devbay.net/sdk/guides/getting-started/installation.html) and by following the [Basic Usage Guide](http://devbay.net/sdk/guides/getting-started/basic-usage.html).

 This is a personal project that has been developed by me, [David T. Sadler](http://twitter.com/davidtsadler).
 I decided to create this project to make up for the lack of an official SDK for PHP.
 It is in no way endorsed, sponsored or maintained by eBay.